dumildematos/staticpro.js/README.md

 To get started with development, follow these steps:

-1. Clone the repository: `git clone [repository-url]`
+1. Clone the repository: `git clone https://github.com/dumildematos/staticpro.js`
-2. Install dependencies: `npm install` or `yarn install`
+2. Install dependencies: `npm install`

 ## Development Setup

-Explain any specific setup steps needed for development, such as environment variables, configuration files, etc.
+No specific setup steps are needed for development.

 ## Commit Guidelines